stepanataccolade/docsv2/sources/index.md

 Most importantly, our deployment pipelines give you the ability to be cloud agnostic.
 You can move your applications across Container Services in a few minutes!

-You should Shippable to set up your Continuous Delivery pipelines if you fit the following profile -
+You should use Shippable to set up your Continuous Delivery pipelines if you fit the following profile -

 * Your application is Dockerized and you run Docker in test environments and Production, or
 * You do not use Docker in production, but run (or are open to running) your Test and/or Production environments on a Container Service, or